djc/askama/book/src/filters.md

 ### wordcount

-Count the words in that string
+Count the words in that string.

 ```
 {{ "askama is sort of cool"|wordcount }}
 ```

+Output:

 ```
 5